googleapis/google-cloud-cpp/doc/cutting-a-release.md

 ## Bump the version numbers in `master`

-Working in your fork of `gooogle-cloud-cpp`: bump the version numbers to the *next* version (i.e., one version past the release you just did above), and send the PR for review against `master` You need to:
+Working in your fork of `google-cloud-cpp`: bump the version numbers to the *next* version (i.e., one version past the release you just did above), and send the PR for review against `master` You need to:

 - Update the version numbers in the top-level `CMakeLists.txt` file.
 - Run the cmake configuration step, this will update the different `version_info.sh` files.
-- Update the version number and SHA256 checksums in the `quickstart/WORKSPACE` files.
+- Update the version number and SHA256 checksums in the `google/cloud/*/quickstart/WORKSPACE` files to point to the *just-released* version.

 ## Review the branch protections